striezel/Mocktrix/status-client-server-api-r0.6.1.md

 #### 13.19.1 Events

 🚧 Partially implemented.
-Only global account data is returned by the `/sync` endpoint.
-Room-specific account data is not returned (yet).
+Global account data and room-specific account data is returned by the `/sync` endpoint.
+Tag data events (type `m.tag`) are not returned (yet).

 #### 13.19.2 Client Behaviour